Iraneus/betamedneed/about.md

 On Medneed, you can reliably book and get what you need for quality medical care in a few minutes.

-Medneed empowers users with improved access to quality medical care when they need it and where they need it.
+Medneed empowers users with access to quality medical care when they need it and where they need it.

 You simply place an order and a specialized team takes care of everything else so you can save time and focus on what matters to you most.

+We work to ensure you can get access to quality medical care anytime, anywhere.

 **Why Medneed?**